 A few months ago I was thinking about that house and decided to look it up on google…the satellite street view (do you remember the address of your first house?).
 Remember the “location, location, location?”
 Already back in the early 1990’s we were seeing tear downs in our neighborhood ~ we had easy access to the highway and while the schools in our town were very good, our neighborhood actually fed into the New Trier school district, which was even better (Fun Facts: New Trier High School (West) has appeared in Home Alone, Ferris Bueller’s Day Off, Uncle Buck and New Trier (East) was in Sixteen Candles…also The Breakfast Club, while filmed at another nearby high school, got its name from the nickname the New Trier students gave to morning detention).

 Our house was on a lot and a half…you can guess what happened…not a tear down, but an addition.
-While I am glad they didn’t tear the house down, they really changed the outside look of it, made it more “grand” in my opinion…and while the beautiful two-story bow window is still there, the house is significantly bigger than when I lived there.
+While I am glad they didn’t tear the house down, they really changed the outside look of it, made it more “grand” in my opinion…and while the beautiful two-story bow window is still a prominent feature, the house is significantly bigger than when I lived there.
+When it was my home the garage was detached and behind the house and the front door was to the right of the large bow window…in fact, about half of what you see in the photo above didn’t exist when I lived there.
 It’s not a surprise that it happened…and whether I like it or not is irrelevant…it’s not my house anymore.
 I’m not sure when the addition was done, but if you trust Zillow (which actually still lists the house as 1761 square feet with 1.5 baths), it was last sold in 1996…which would mean that the people we sold to are still living there…I don’t blame them, it was a great house & a great neighborhood. 🙂

 I’m now on my fourth house.